yunho7464/yunho7464.github.io/_projects/6_project.md

 related_publications:
 ---

 Effective and instant affect communication is vital for relationships.
-Yet, during work hours, couples often struggle to find a convenient communication channel, as texting becomes challenging.
+Yet, couples often struggle to find a convenient communication channel during work hours, as texting becomes challenging.
 To address this, we introduced Emokits —- a pair of tangible user interfaces (TUIs) tailored for emotional communication between couples.
 As depicted in the figure below, a user can place an object on their Emokit to signify their emotion, which will then be mirrored on their partner's Emokit, providing an engaging and straightforward communication method.

 <div class="row">